 We'll go on morning and afternoon game drives through this beautiful protected area, trying to find the large variety of animals that live here.
 Despite its wet reputation, there is plenty of dry land in Moremi, which allows our game drives to cover significant distances while spotting game in the sometimes dense vegetation.
 As well as elephant and lion, Moremi is a good place to spot leopard and cheetah, and the red lechwe, a water dwelling antelope, often seen grazing amongst the lilies. *Moremi Wild Camp*

 We go on a final game drive through the park this morning before travelling back to Maun, and back to our riverside campsite.
 We can enjoy the swimming pool before our last dinner at the campsite restaurant. *Audi Camp or similar*

 Those on the group flights will be taken to the airport in time for their flight home.
 The trip officially ends after breakfast for those not on the group flights.

-* 11 nights full-service camping (in two-person tents with camp beds and mattresses provided) 2 nights in hotel * Travel by Toyota Land Cruiser * Some long and bumpy roads * Staying in some remote locations
+* 11 nights full-service camping (in two-person tents with camp beds and mattresses provided) 2 nights in hotel, lodge or chalet. * Travel by Toyota Land Cruiser * Some long and bumpy roads * Staying in some remote locations